harryharrold/performance/FullText.md

 So how many things are wrong in this picture?

 Image: https://www.flickr.com/photos/bobsfever/7278423788 Instruction.
-By the Emporer, as it happens.
+By the Emperor, as it happens.

 What is happening here is a fine example of ritualized "agile" ceremonial.

 Envisioning an end state, in this case in the form of acceptance criteria, has contributed this team's return to the false comfort of counter-revolutionary departmentalism.
 Within the lifespan of this user story there has been a reconstruction of the old scheme -  requirements were gathered, a plan was made (which would have looked very old fashioned if we'd not been distracted by the fact that it omitted every thing between A and Z) and then the work was pushed from analysis, to development to test in a micro-re-enactment of the broken waterfall sausage-factory.
 The development of the software was driven by documentation... just incomplete documentation.

 Image: https://www.flickr.com/photos/atin800/5196920800 - best waterfall I can find.